mausch/Fuchu/README.md

     [<EntryPoint>]
     let main args = defaultMainThisAssembly args

 This `defaultMainThisAssembly` function admits a "/m" parameter passed through the command-line to run tests in parallel.
+In order to get diagnostic messages you pass in a "/d".

 You can single out tests by filtering them by name.
 For example: